mbarnig/InteractiveAvatarNextJSDemo/README.md

 # HeyGen Interactive Avatar NextJS Demo

 This repo is a fork of the official HeyGen Interactive Avatar Demo.
+It works only on desktop computers.

 ![HeyGen Interactive Avatar NextJS Demo Screenshot](./public/demo.png)